HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 For instance, <a hreflang="en" href="https://inclusive-components.design/tabbed-interfaces/">tabbed interfaces</a> often require specific ARIA roles to accurately represent their structure.
 The <a hreflang="en" href="https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel">WAI-ARIA Authoring Practices Design Patterns</a> outline how to create an accessible tabbed interface, suggesting that a tablist role be assigned to the container element due to the absence of a native HTML equivalent.

 HTML5 introduced numerous native elements with built-in semantics and roles.
-For example, the `<nav>` element inherently has a role="navigation", making it unnecessary to explicitly add this role with ARIA.
+For example, the `<nav>` element inherently has a `role="navigation"`, making it unnecessary to explicitly add this role with ARIA.

 {{ figure_markup(
   image="top-10-aria-roles.png",